-- NEA stands for Non Examined Assessment. - They can focus on one Specialist Area (e.g. Textiles) or mix a few (e.g. Textiles, Plastics, Resistant Materials and Electronics) - The focus is on developing and testing ideas on how to solve an issue posed by the exam board.
-The focus is on developing a prototype that aims at solving a real and relevant problem.
+- MITTAL DEBLANK INTO THE STATE - Students can focus on one Specialist Area (e.g. Textiles) or mix a few (e.g. Textiles, Plastics, Resistant Materials and Electronics) - The focus is on developing and testing ideas on how to solve an issue posed by the exam board.
+Students are encouraged to develop a prototype that aims at solving a real and relevant problem.